 If you want to go the extra mile for your team, you can also provide essentials such as phone and data plan reimbursement.
 And even a computer and data connection.

-Organizations are beginning to move away from fixed prize giveaways and gift cards and moving toward online points-based compensation and incentives catalogues.
-These catalogues could include tickets to concerts and sporting events, travel packages and even products on Amazon.com.
+Organizations are moving away from using fixed prize giveaways and gift cards to online points-based compensation and incentives catalogs.
+These catalogs could include tickets to concerts and sporting events, travel packages and even products on Amazon.com.

 Comments are closed.